 How to enable your collectors to use their NFTs while playing your game?
 How much will the NFT game development cost?
 How much time will it take?
 I bet your questions do not end here.

-Here, you’ll find out what mechanisms are at the heart of smoothly running NFT games, get a rough project estimate, and — what is vital for your project success — figure out how to lay the right NFT game economy to ensure your collectibles' price-stable growth.
+Here, you’ll find out what mechanisms are at the heart of smoothly running NFT games, get a rough project estimate, and — what is vital for your project's success — learn how to create an NFT game with the right game economy to ensure your collectibles' price-stable growth.

 Testing the waters: NFT gaming statistics

-Before joining the ranks of entrepreneurial NFT game founders, let’s ensure the market is worth entering.
+Before we get into the details about making NFT games, let's make sure the market is worth entering.

 According to Industry Research, the global play-to-earn NFT games market size is expected to reach $3.6 billion by 2028 at a compound annual growth rate (CAGR) of 21.3% from 2022 to 2028.

 Seems like sheer numbers until you compare them with the rates of other industries.
 For example, the automotive motor market size is supposed to grow at a CAGR of 6,55% by 2027, the online gambling & betting market size at a CAGR of 10.9% by 2028, and global travel & tourism — at a CAGR of 8.46% by 2026.

 So by looking to venture into NFT game development, you’ll enter one of the fastest-growing industries in the world.
 However, having strong ties to the crypto world, the NFT market is no stranger to booms and busts.